instedd/surveda/integration_tests/README.md

   $ npm run cypress:open # or cypress:run
   ```

-Alternative it can be run with `$ docker-compose run --rm cypress` directly.
+Alternative it can be run with `$ docker compose run --rm cypress` directly.

 4. Setup a ncd local gateway simulator